On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Barriers against Conditional Lower Bounds for Max-Cut

-This theorem shows a substantial barrier against proving the QSETH-hardness of \gapweightedmaxcut since, assuming that there is a language in $\mathrm{NP}$ without a statistical quantum zero-knowledge proof, there are no quantum fine-grained reductions from \ksat to \gapweightedmaxcut.
-Although the complexity of $\mathrm{QSZK}$ is not as well understood as its classical counterpart $\mathrm{SZK}$ (where it is known that the polynomial hierarchy collapses if $\mathrm{NP}$ is contained in it), there is an oracle relative to which $\mathrm{QSZK}$ is not in $\mathrm{NP}$ \cite{MW18}.
-Note that these theorems also apply to exact \weightedmaxcut (in the $c=1$ case).
+This corollary shows a substantial barrier against proving the QSETH-hardness of \weightedmaxcut since, assuming that there is a language in $\mathrm{NP}$ without a statistical quantum zero-knowledge proof, there are no quantum fine-grained reductions from \ksat to \weightedmaxcut.
+Although the complexity of $\mathrm{QSZK}$ is not as well understood as its classical counterpart $\mathrm{SZK}$ (where it is known that the polynomial hierarchy collapses if $\mathrm{NP}$ is contained in it), there is an oracle relative to which $\mathrm{QSZK}$ is not in $\mathrm{UP}$ \cite{MW18} ($\mathrm{UP}$ is a subset of $\mathrm{NP}$\footnote{See \url{https://complexityzoo.net/Complexity_Zoo:U\#up} for the relationship between UP and NP.}).
+Again, note that these theorems apply to all variants of unweighted/weighted gap/exact \weightedmaxcut.

-\section{Faster algorithms for \gapweightedmaxcut}
+\section{Faster algorithms for \minusesgap \maxtwolintwo}